In the Forest

 This description was automatically translated from German.
 If you have any questions about this piece of jewellery, we will be happy to help!

-Not only gods and emperors were depicted in cameos in antiquity.
-Numerous stone carvings still show the interest of the people of that time in scenes from everyday life.
-We encounter farmers and hunters, work in the forest as well as in the fields and on the coast, captured in the no medium of hard stone and handed down to this day.
-The intaglio here shows a man wearing a helmet in a landscape.
-He appears to be leaning against a tree, with a sword or quiver of arrows in front of him.
-Presumably it is a hunter waiting for his hunting luck.
-Especially in the late imperial period many such representations are known, Erika Zwierlein-Diehl: Antike Gemmen und ihr Nachleben, Berlin/New York 2007, 197ff. has described some corresponding scenes of the so-called hunting dog master of the 2nd century AD (see our last illustration).
-They help to date also the stone presented here into that time.
-The oval, brown-orange agate is set in a simple modern ring of gold and can thus protectively accompany woman or man.
-It is broken in the middle, but it is securely set by an inlaid gold plate on the back and protected from further damage by the wide frame.
+Not only gods and emperors were depicted in ancient intaglios.
+Numerous engraved gemstones have preserved the interests of people of that time in scenes from everyday life to this day.
+We encounter farmers and hunters, labour in the forest as well as in the fields and on the coast, captured in the small medium of hard stone and passed down through the centuries.
+The intaglio presented here shows a man wearing a helmet in a landscape.
+He appears to be leaning against a tree, with a sword or a quiver of arrows before him.
+He is most likely a hunter waiting for his luck in the chase.
+Many such depictions are known, particularly from the late imperial period.
+Erika Zwierlein-Diehl: Antike Gemmen und ihr Nachleben, Berlin/New York 2007, pp. 197 ff., has described several similar scenes by the so-called “Hunting Dog Master” of the 2nd century AD (see illustration).
+These help to date the present stone to that period.
+The oval, brownish-orange agate is set in a simple, modern gold ring and can thus accompany and protect either a woman or a man.
+The approximately 1,800-year-old stone has a crack in the centre, yet it is securely held by an inset gold plate on the reverse and further protected from damage by the broad collet setting.
 We discovered it in the Rhineland.

 Learn more